graygnuorg/pound/README.md

   `libpcre`, use `--enable-pcre=1`.
 To disable `pcre` support, use `--disable-pcre`.

-* `--enable-pthread-cancel-probe` or `--disable-pthread-cancel-probe`

-  __Pound__ calls the `pthread_cancel` function as part of its shutdown sequence.
-In GNU libc, this function tries to load shared library `libgcc_s.so.1`.
-It will fail to do so, if the program is running in chroot (the `RootJail` statement is given), unless the library has previously been copied to the chroot directory.
-To avoid this, __pound__ will do a temptative call to `pthread_cancel` early, before chrooting, so that the necessary library will be loaded and remain available after `chroot`.
-To determine whether to do this _pthread_cancel probe_ hack, `configure` checks if the program is going to be linked with GNU libc.

-  These two options allow you to forcefully enable or disable this probe.
-  For instance, you may wish to enable it, if another _libc_ implementation exhibits a similar behavior.

 * `--with-maxbuf=`*n*

   Sets the value of `MAXBUF` parameter - the size of a generic buffer